Updated December 2, 2019 by Ben Kraft

 This brings me to a program that is near and dear to my heart.
 For several years now, Kraft Music has been involved with a nationally-known organization called Guitars for Vets.
 G4V, as it is nicknamed, is a 501(c)(3) non-profit organization that has found a way to put the "healing power of music in the hands of heroes."
 Through an organized instruction program carried out by amazing volunteers, G4V teaches veterans who are struggling with physical injuries or post-traumatic stress disorder (PTSD) how to play guitar.
 It's brilliant – if the activity of playing guitar soothes the soul of the musician, why wouldn't it be a powerful tool to offset some of the emotional distress that some of these veterans are experiencing?

 Turns out, the program works.
-And what began in 2007 as a Milwaukee-based organization is now nearly 100 chapters strong across the United States.
+And what began in 2007 as a Milwaukee-based organization is now nearly 115 chapters strong across the United States (as of December, 2019).
 I brought Kraft Music into the fold when Patrick Nettesheim, co-founder of Guitars for Vets, found himself in a pickle.
 See, after a veteran successfully completes a structured weeks-long instructional program, they are awarded their very own acoustic guitar.
 These instruments are generally new guitars donated to the organization by manufacturers, or Guitars for Vets purchases them using funds that have been given to them.
-Kraft Music has donated several hundred guitars over the years, as have notable manufacturers such as Yamaha and Fender as well as many of our accessory partners (Hal Leonard, Levy's, Kyser, and TKL to name a few).
+Kraft Music has donated several hundred guitars over the years, as have notable manufacturers such as Yamaha, Fender and Gibson as well as many of our accessory partners (Hal Leonard, Levy's, Kyser, and TKL to name a few).
 This certainly became a large logistical challenge for a small organization, so it was time that we stepped in.

 I haven't served.
 But my dad served in Vietnam, and my grandfather served in World War II.
 I've had the great privilege to live in this country and to have the freedom to grow a business that brings joy to our customers and our company through music and musical instruments.
 Giving to G4V is my way of serving the veterans who have selflessly served our country and defended the very freedom that has allowed Kraft Music to become what it is.